thebrumby/HotWalletClaimer/README.md

 ## 🎥 Step-by-Step Video Walkthrough 🎬

 Watch along while I perform each step, from server setup, downloading and installing the script, configuring the options, and initiating your automated claims with the [Video Walkthrough](#videos).

-## ☕ If you find this script useful, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot).
-Your support is much appreciated and encourages the effort to make everything public.

 ## Quick Start Install via Docker (best option for non-technical users)